 Law of the Level Blog Articles

 - Mr. Komen has spoken on a variety of copyright and related topics including copyright concepts for the general practitioner, copyright legislation, colorization and the U.S. adherence to the Berne Convention.
 Mr. Komen recently spoke on a Fashion Week law panel during a symposium sponsored by The George Washington University Law School in Washington, D.C. on February 12, 2013.
-In addition, he spoke during Fashion Week, September 2011, in New York, on the Fashion Design bill currently pending before Congress, and he also presented at the March 2012 Fashion Week.
+In addition, he spoke at the Mid-South Intellectual Property Institute Conference on Termination Rights Under Sections 203, 304(c) and 204(d) of the Copyright Act at the University of Mississippi in Oxford, Mississippi on February 22, 2013.
+During New York Fashion Week in September 2011 he spoke on the Fashion Design bill currently pending before Congress.
+He also presented at the March 2012 New York Fashion Week.

 - He has also made presentations to a variety of Bar and professional associations, including the American Bar Association, the Canadian Literary and Artistic Association, the United States Trademark Association (now the International Trademark Association), the Virginia Bar, the Canadian Bar Association, the American Film Marketing Association, the American Intellectual Property Law Association and the Cannes Film Festival as well as lectured on film law at Montana State University's Department of Media and Theatre Arts where he sits on the Department's Advisory Council.
 One of the most recent speaking engagements included an update on copyright law, that Mr. Komen presented at the IPO 2006 Annual Meeting.